1–2 spots available for Q2 · Claim yours

 Laravel is a PHP web framework that ships with routing, authentication, database migrations, caching, queuing, and a testing framework.
 You don't build the foundation from scratch; you inherit it.

 This matters for MVPs because every day lost to boilerplate is a day not shipping features.
-With Laravel, a single backend engineer can deploy authentication, an API, database schema, and deployment pipelines in her first week.
+With Laravel, a single backend engineer can deploy authentication, an API, database schema, and deployment pipelines in the first week.
 Try that with a bare Node.js setup.

 React: The Flexible Frontend